Clergy & Staff

 Adult Christian Education Director

 Dr. Brad Elliott Stone holds a Ph.D. from the University of Memphis; was a William J. Fulbright scholar, Spain; and speaks five languages.
-He is a Professor of Philosophy at Loyola Marymount University and the Chair of the Department of African American Studies.
+He is a Professor and Graduate Director of Philosophy at Loyola Marymount University.

 Brad has been certified by The Right Reverend J. Jon Bruno to preach and does so several times a year.